 The National Renewable Energy Laboratory (NREL) maintains a wind model based on the annual average wind resource potential at 50m height (Figure C-1-7).
 This dataset provided good coverage across the ecoregion.
-The NREL data are important, because it does not relate to a specific temporal period, but rather provides all future potential for wind turbine development.
-Therefore it represents the maximum availability of areas for potential wind resource use.
+The NREL data are important, because they do not relate to a specific temporal period, but rather provide all future potential for wind turbine development.
+Therefore, the data represent the maximum availability of areas for potential wind resource use.
 These data were characterized by numeric codes that indicated wind potential power classes (Table C-1-2).